Review of top quark mass measurements in CMS: Direct measurements from top quark decays

-The fit in the \Pellpm inclusive channel yields \begin{linenomath} \end{linenomath} resulting in the first \mt measurement in the $t$-channel with sub-\GeVns precision.
+resulting in the first \mt measurement in the $t$-channel with sub-\GeVns precision.
 The result is consistent with the CMS 8\TeV measurement in single top quark events~\cite{CMS:2017mpr}, as shown in Fig.~\ref{fig:mtComp}.
 Thanks to the improvements in the analysis techniques, the larger data set, and the inclusion of the electron channel in the fit, the \Run2 measurement improves the precision by about 30\% compared to the \Run1 result, despite the fact that the impact of the signal modelling uncertainties has remained mostly unchanged.
 Therefore, this class of measurements can benefit significantly from future advancements in the modelling of the signal process.

-\subsubsection{Top quark-antiquark mass difference and ratio}
+\subsection{Top quark-antiquark mass difference and ratio}

 In quantum field theory, the equality of the mass of a particle and its antiparticle is a consequence of the \CPT theorem, according to which all Lorentz-invariant local gauge theories are invariant under a \CPT transformation~\cite{Greenberg:2002uu}.
 Therefore, the validity of the \CPT theorem can be tested experimentally by measuring the mass of a particle and its antiparticle.